HomePage Path

 SK 114-638 Derbyshire England

-Pilsbury Castle Pilsbury Castle is an 11th century earthwork motte and baileys fortress, founded by Henry de Ferrers.
+Pilsbury Castle Pilsbury Castle is an 11th century earthwork motte and triple bailey fortress, probably founded by Henry de Ferrers.
 The large flat-topped motte, is encased by a wide ditch and the eastern bailey, is defended by a steep-sided limestone reef, which is crowned by an unusual high outcrop and the foundations of a narrow, rubble wall.
 The southern bailey which has been damaged by ploughing, is defended by a low encasing rampart and ditch.
-Standing against the flood plain of the River Dove, the castle had probably been abandoned, by the end of the 12th century.
+Standing against the flood plain of the River Dove, by the end of the 12th century the castle had probably been abandoned.
 8 miles north-east Bakewell Castle and 10 miles east is Haddon Hall.

 Street Map